ampproject/amppackager/README.md

 # AMP Packager

-> **WARNING**: This code is still brand new, and highly experimental.
+> **WARNING**: This code is still evolving, and is a developer preview.
 The
 > specification is still changing, and this is an implementation of a snapshot
-> of it, as a proof of concept.
-Feel free to play around with it, but be
+> of it.
+Feel free to use it, but treat with care how you configure and deploy it.
-> cautious.
-Examine the code.

 AMP Packager is a tool to [improve AMP URLs](https://amphtml.wordpress.com/2018/01/09/improving-urls-for-amp-pages/).